MaisonetteWorld/slate/source/index.html.md

 # Wishlists

-Get all wishlists, only accessible to admin users
+Get a single wishlist, accessible by owner of the list, or if it is public

 ## Create a wishlist